JulianBaader/red-pitaya-notes/README.md

 # Acquiring data
 Connect IN1 to OUT1.

-Start the server via SSH `./start.sh` or the browser.
+Start the server:
+- If you followed Updating the Image, you can do that by running the `SSH/apps/daq/start.sh` script or by the browser.
+- If you copied the Image from this repo, the server will start automatically and is ready once the blue LED is on.

 Navigate to `repo/projects/daq/client`.